Methuen Treaty: Background

 At the start of the War of Spanish Succession Portugal was allied with France.
 As part of this treaty, the French had guaranteed the Portuguese naval protection.
-In 1702, the English navy sailed close to Lisbon on the way to and from Cadiz, proving to the Portuguese that the French could not keep their promise.
+In 1702, the English navy sailed close to Lisbon on the way to and from Cádiz, proving to the Portuguese that the French could not keep their promise.
 They soon began negotiations with the Grand Alliance about switching sides.

 There were actually two Methuen Treaties.
 Both were negotiated for England in Lisbon by John Methuen (c.
 1650–1706), who served as a member of Parliament, Lord Chancellor of Ireland, Privy Counsellor, envoy and then ambassador extraordinary to Portugal.
 The first, signed in May, was a military alliance that cemented allegiances in the War of Spanish Succession, and was a 4-party treaty negotiated by Karl Ernst, Graf von Waldstein for the emperor, Francisco van Schonenberg (AKA Jacob Abraham Belmonte, c.q.
 Francesco Belmonte) for the United Provinces, and King Pedro II for Portugal, with Methuen's son Sir Paul Methuen (1672–1757) aiding him.
 The second one, the more well-known trade treaty, was a 2-party treaty signed on 27 December for England by Methuen and for Portugal by Manuel Teles da Silva, 3rd Marquis of Alegrete (1682–1736).

 The early years of the War of Spanish Succession, in Flanders, had been rather fruitless.
 The Tory Party in England was concerned about the cost of the war, and felt that naval warfare was a much cheaper option, with greater potential for success.
 Portugal offered the advantage of deep-water ports near the Mediterranean which could be used to counter the French Naval base at Toulon.